Koszul duality patterns in Floer theory

-\begin{proposition} Suppose $\Gamma \neq A_1$, the graded $\mathrm{k}$-algebra $A_\Gamma$ is isomorphic to the \emph{zigzag algebra} of $\Gamma$ given by the path algebra $\mathbb{K}\mathrm{D}\Gamma$ equipped with the path-length grading modulo the homogeneous ideal generated by the following elements: \begin{itemize} \item $a_{u v} a_{v w}$ such that $u \neq w$, where $v$ is adjacent to both $u,w$. \item $a_{v w} a_{w v} - a_{vu} a_{uv}$ where $v$ is adjacent to both $u,w$. \end{itemize} If $\Gamma = A_1$, $A_\Gamma \cong H^*(S^2) = \mathbb{K}[x]/(x^2)$ with $|x|=2$. \end{proposition} \begin{proof} Note that $S_v$ intersects $S_w$ for $w\neq v$ if and only if $v$ and $w$ are adjacent vertices in which case the intersection is transverse at a unique point.
-Furthermore, we have chosen the grading structures on the Lagrangians $S_v$ so as to ensure that for $v,w$ adjacent $CF^*(S_v,S_w)$ is rank 1 and concentrated in degree 1.
+\begin{proposition} Suppose $\Gamma \neq A_1$.
+The graded $\mathrm{k}$-algebra $A_\Gamma$ is isomorphic to the \emph{zigzag algebra} of $\Gamma$ given by the path algebra $\mathbb{K}\mathrm{D}\Gamma$ equipped with the path-length grading modulo the homogeneous ideal generated by the following elements: \begin{itemize} \item $a_{u v} a_{v w}$ such that $u \neq w$, where $v$ is adjacent to both $u,w$. \item $a_{v w} a_{w v} - a_{vu} a_{uv}$ where $v$ is adjacent to both $u,w$. \end{itemize} If $\Gamma = A_1$, then $A_\Gamma \cong H^*(S^2) = \mathbb{K}[x]/(x^2)$ with $|x|=2$. \end{proposition} \begin{proof} Note that $S_v$ intersects $S_w$ for $w\neq v$ if and only if $v$ and $w$ are adjacent vertices in which case the intersection is transverse at a unique point.
+Furthermore, we have chosen the grading structures on the Lagrangians $S_v$ so as to ensure that for $v,w$ adjacent $CF^*(S_v,S_w)$ is of rank 1 and concentrated in degree 1.
 We let $a_{vw}$ be a generator for this 1-dimensional vector space.
 Finally, the algebra structure is determined by the general Poincar\'e duality property of Floer cohomology (see \cite[Sec.
 12e]{thebook}). \end{proof}

-We note that the algebra $A_\Gamma$ only depends on the underlying tree $\Gamma$; different ways of orienting its edges results in the same algebra.
-We call the algebra $A_\Gamma$ the $\emph{zigzag algebra}$ of $\Gamma$ following a paper of Khovanov and Huerfano \cite{huekho} who studied properties of this algebra and its appearances in a variety of areas related to representation theory and categorification.
-On the other hand, the case where $\Gamma$ is the $A_n$ quiver appeared in an earlier paper of Seidel and Thomas \cite{seidelthomas} in the context of Floer cohomology (as in here) and mirror symmetry.
-In the context of Koszul duality (cf. \cite{priddy}, \cite{bgs}), the algebras $A_\Gamma$ were studied much earlier by Martinez-Villa in \cite{MV}.
+The algebra $A_\Gamma$ only depends on the underlying tree $\Gamma$; different ways of orienting its edges results in the same algebra.
+We call the algebra $A_\Gamma$ the $\emph{zigzag algebra}$ of $\Gamma$ following Khovanov and Huerfano \cite{huekho} who studied properties of this algebra and its appearances in a variety of areas related to representation theory and categorification.
+On the other hand, the case where $\Gamma$ is the $A_n$ quiver appeared in an earlier paper of Seidel and Thomas \cite{seidelthomas} in the context of Floer cohomology (as it does here) and mirror symmetry.
+In the context of Koszul duality (see \cite{priddy}, \cite{bgs}), the algebras $A_\Gamma$ were studied much earlier by Martinez-Villa in \cite{MV}.
 This remarkable work is the first paper, as far as we know, which draws attention to the fact that $A_\Gamma$ is a Koszul algebra if and only if $\Gamma$ is not Dynkin or $\Gamma=A_1$.